sebastianthies/demo01/newcheatsheet.md

 git push -f
 ```

-# Temporarily store modified, tracked files in order to change branches
+## How to temporarily store modified, tracked files in order to change branches:

-## How to save modified and staged change
+to save modified and staged change
 ```
 git stash
 ```

-## How to list stack-order of stashed file changes
+to list stack-order of stashed file changes
 ```
 git stash list
 ```

-## How to write working from top of stash stack
+to write working from top of stash stack
 ```
 git stash pop
 ```

-## How to discard the changes from top of stash stack
+to discard the changes from top of stash stack
 ```
 git stash drop
 ```